sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 You can read the original study [here](http://csinvesting.org/wp-content/uploads/2013/07/Measuring_the_Moat_July2013.pdf)

-- Some industries are better at creating value than others
+- Some industries are better at creating value than others.
 - Even best industries include companies that destroy values and the worst industries have companies that create value.
 Some companies buck the economics of their industry provides insight into the potential sources of economic performance.
 - Creating an industry map is a good idea.
 This details all players that touch an industry.
     + Example: Airline Industry map would include aircraft lessor (Air Lease), manufacturers (Boeing), parts suppliers (B/E Aerospace) and more.
-    + This shows where the profit in an industry winds up and where you might foucus your energies
+    + This shows where the profit in an industry winds up and where you might foucus your energies.
 - Stable Industries are more conducive to sustainable value creation.
 E.g. Beverage Industry.
 Smartphones on the other hand are very unstable market.

 #### Mean Reversion study by Matthew Berry